Light in correlated disordered media: Structural properties of correlated disordered media

 The generated disk positions can also serve as a basis to generate more complex structures.
 An example often encountered in photonics is based on Delaunay tesselations (described in Sec.~\ref{sec:3-numerical}).
 In the bottom-left panel of Fig.~\ref{fig:disk_packing}, we show the permittivity correlation function for these ``inverted'' structures, as generated from the disk packing above.
 Strikingly, the behavior of the correlation functions are very similar to those of the disk packing.
 The major difference is observed at small distances due to a very different morphology, but the curves become indistinguishable for $|\mathbf{r}-\mathbf{r}'| \gtrsim a$.

-Finally, we can consider the pair-correlation function $g_2(|\mathbf{r}-\mathbf{r}'|)$.
+Finally, we can consider the pair-correlation function $g_2(|\mathbf{r}-\mathbf{r}'|)$, applicable specifically to ensembles of identical scatterers.
 The results are shown in the right panel of Fig.~\ref{fig:disk_packing}.
 The pair-correlation function for the disk packing is zero for $|\mathbf{r}_a-\mathbf{r}_b|$ between $0$ to $2R$ due to the impenetrability of the disks, and exhibits strong oscillations indicating structural correlations in the relative position between particles.
 Note that the amplitude of the oscillations is much larger than for $ g_{\epsilon}(|\mathbf{r}-\mathbf{r}'|)$.

-This simple comparison quite importantly shows that the use of the two-point permittivity correlation is hardly sufficient to distinguish very different disordered media.
+This simple comparison shows that the use of the two-point permittivity correlation is hardly sufficient to distinguish different types of correlated disordered media.
 In fact, the permittivity correlation of the inverted disk structure at $p=0.50$ would be strictly identical to that of the direct structure by definition, while light scattering would evidently be markedly different.
 This is a strong indication that scattering is both dramatically affected by the local morphology of the system, which yields optical resonances, and by structural correlations in the relative position between scattering elements.
-Although the definition of a ``scattering element'' is questionable for inverted structures such as connected networks, we will focus on the particulate description of scattering media in the remainder of this section.
+Since a ``scattering element'' is not well defined for inverted structures such as connected networks, for clarity and simplicity, we will focus on the particulate description of scattering media in the remainder of this section.